-This measure focuses on a clinical process for children diagnosed with severe sepsis or septic shock (receiving a fluid bolus within 60 minutes of meeting diagnostic criteria) that, if followed, results in a desirable outcome (reduced mortality).
+This measure focuses on a clinical process for children diagnosed with severe sepsis or septic shock with receipt of a fluid bolus within 60 minutes of meeting diagnostic criteria for documentation of heart rate at least every 15 minutes for the first hour of intravenous or intraosseous fluid resuscitation and then hourly thereafter until resolution of their condition, or for 24 readings.
+If followed, this measure is likely to result in a desirable outcome, with reduced mortality.
 Expert consensus has identified recognition of sepsis syndrome and aggressive treatment of its symptoms as the bedrock of care for pediatric patients presenting with this potentially devastating condition.
-In particular, clinical guidelines have identified a series of goal-directed, stepwise interventions focused on hindering progression to shock or reversing it.
-An important step in this set of procedures is prompt initiation of fluid resuscitation in order to maintain or restore circulation, thus decreasing the risk of organ failure and mortality.
-Table 3 (see Supporting Documents) summarizes several key sources of evidence for this measure, using the U.S. Preventive Services Task Force (USPSTF) rankings (criteria denoted as a note to Table 3, see Supporting Documents).
+Clinical guidelines have identified a series of goal-directed, stepwise interventions focused on hindering progression to shock or reversing it.
+Checking heart rate is an important aspect of managing fluid resuscitation, which is undertaken to maintain or restore circulation, thus decreasing the risk of organ failure and mortality.
+Table 6 (see Supporting Documents) summarizes several key sources of evidence for this measure, using the U.S. Preventive Services Task Force (USPSTF) rankings (criteria denoted as a note to Table 6).